habibadeku-cpi/mfe-poc-app/README.md

 ## Getting Started with the MFE-POC

-Each folder is a separate create-react-app micro frontend.
+Each folder is a separate create-react-app micro frontend project.

 **Useful commands